-With the change in lifestyle and the environment around us, incidents of untimely deaths are on the rise.
-For instance, over 1.5 lakh people die in road accidents every year in India, which is around 11% of the total road accident deaths in the world.
-The impact of an unfortunate death on the family of the deceased can be mitigated with a term insurance plan.
-Term insurance is the cheapest and the simplest of life insurance products.
+Typically, term insurance is the cheapest and the simplest of life insurance products.
 One can get a substantial life cover at relatively lower premiums.
-A term insurance plan doesn’t have any investment component and simply ceases to exist at the end of the tenure.
-Along with a life cover, you can enjoy a host of term insurance benefits such as income tax incentives.
+Although a term insurance plan does not have any investment component and ceases to exist at the end of the tenure, you can enjoy a host of term insurance benefits in addition to the income tax incentives.

 Tax benefits under Section 80C can be availed by individuals as well as Hindu Undivided Family.
-In the case of individual policyholders, tax deduction can be claimed by the individual, his/her spouse and the policyholder’s children.
+In the case of individual policyholders, the insured, their spouse and their children can claim tax deduction.

 The tax benefits for HUFs have a wider scope as any member of a HUF can claim tax deduction under the section for investing in a term insurance plan.